Which type is better for workout headphones? On-ear or earbuds?

 Are Wireless Headphones Better for Exercising?

-Since you’re moving during exercise you need to carry as few items as possible.
-And most people today use smartphones for their music, getting wireless workout headphones can be the perfect choice.
+Since you’re moving during exercise you need to carry the least items possible.
+And since you probably use your smartphone for music, using wireless workout headphones is a no-brainer.

-You can put your smartphone somewhere nearby so you don’t have to carry it in your pocket.
-Accidents can happen and you don’t want to increase the chances of damaging your phone if you don’t have to.
+You can put your smartphone nearby, so you don’t have to carry it in your pocket.
+Accidents happen and you don’t want to risk damaging your phone if you don’t have to.

-Thankfully, modern wireless headphones have caught up in sound quality and usability with wired models.
-You can easily find great sounding Bluetooth headphones with good battery life and user experience that are perfect for working out.
+Thankfully, modern wireless headphones have caught up in sound quality with wired models.

 This doesn’t mean you should always pick Bluetooth, but for most gym situations wireless is the way to go.